aminb99/choquet-integral-NN/README.md

         publisher    = {IEEE},
         }

-This repo consists of the ChI Neuron module and example.
+This repo consists of the ChI Neuron module and an example grandient based learning for a synthetic dataset.